Kodi setup Raspberry Pi

 However you could always opt to set things up on the distribution of your choice by compiling from source or using one of the pre-built Kodi binaries.

-- First download the latest available disk image version of OSMC for the Pi.
+- First download the latest available disk image version of OSMC for your PI version.

 - Once downloaded extract the gz file using your favourite unarchiver.